 Our dental student clinics offer care at fees approximately 40 percent lower, than fees at Seattle-area dental offices.
 Call 206.616.6996 if you have any questions.

 (molar, 4 canals)

 Payment for your dental treatment is due at each appointment.
-We accept cash, personal check, MasterCard, Visa, Discover or Citi Health Card as payment options.
+We accept cash, personal check, MasterCard, Visa, Discover or CareCredit Card as payment options.

-The Citi Health Card is a credit card for medical or dental care that offers no-interest payment plans, low monthly payments and an easy application process that allows for treatment to begin immediately upon credit approval.
-Applications for the Citi Health Card can be done in our offices or at home.
-To apply at home by phone call 1.866.843.2330, or to visit the Citi Health Card website.
+The CareCredit Card is a credit card for medical or dental care that offers no-interest payment plans, low monthly payments and an easy application process that allows for treatment to begin immediately upon credit approval.
+Applications for the CareCredit Card can be done in our offices or at home.
+To apply at home by phone call 1.800.365.8295, or visit the CareCredit Card website.

 As a courtesy to our patients, School of Dentistry clinics will submit your dental benefit claim and a dental treatment pre-determination to most dental insurance carriers.
 Bring your insurance information with you to your first appointment.
 Major dental insurers we work with include Washington Dental Service/Delta Dental, Premera Dental, Assurant Dental Insurance, MetLife Dental, Cigna.
 Many of our clinics also accept Washington State Medicaid (Apple Health).
 In some cases, we may be able to bill medical plans for dental services; again, consult the clinic staff about this option.
 Most insurance plans pay only a portion of dental treatment charges, and your coinsurance payment for the balance of the fees charged will be due at each appointment.

 Patient Billing Services in room B-404 will assist in answering questions and preparing claims for those patients with insurance.

 The School of Dentistry cannot provide child care services for patients while they are receiving care.
 Children cannot be left unattended in the reception areas.
 Children are not allowed in any clinic treatment area if they are not the patient receiving care.